Soham360/APCSA/_posts/2023-11-05-MCQ2014-Reflection.md

 ---

 **use this format for ai quiz reflections** i have a reflection I have to do on a quiz.
 Use the template below from another quiz to write a reflection for this quiz.
-I got 36/39 on this quiz.
+I got **score on quiz** on this quiz.
 Make the reflection 3 sentences long.
-Briefly refrence the reflections I wrote for each incorrect quiz questions:
+Briefly reference the reflections I wrote for each incorrect quiz questions:

 template:
 I did really well and only got 1 wrong out of 40.
 This was due to a very dumb mistake and I was so close to a perfect 40 out of 40.
 This is a really good score for me and I'll study these type of questions and try to improve next time.